du33169/QoreWidgets/README.md

 4. Use the `pyside6-uic` tool (also installed with PySide6) to convert the .ui file to a .py file
 5. the base widget will be replaced by the appropriate Qore Widget during the conversion

-Refer to the [Qt Doc: using custom widgets in designer](https://doc.qt.io/qt-6/designer-using-custom-widgets.html) for more detailed instructions.
+Refer to [Qt Doc: using custom widgets in designer](https://doc.qt.io/qt-6/designer-using-custom-widgets.html) for more detailed instructions.

 ### Documentation

-for more infomation, check out our [QoreWidgets Documentation](https://github.com/du33169/QoreWidgets/wiki).
+For more infomation, check out the [QoreWidgets Documentation](https://github.com/du33169/QoreWidgets/wiki).